helenzina/Web-Optimized-Smart-Resource-Allocation/README.md

 ### Security & more:
 - Responsive web design.
-- Data preprocessing from multiple Excel sheets, including handling of NaN values and filtering students with course preferences.
+- Data preprocessing from multiple Excel sheets, including handling of NaN values and filtering only the students with course preferences.
 - Cross Site Request Forgery (CSRF) protection.
 - **Validation** for:
   - File type and structure of uploaded Excel files.